iris-hep/iris-hep.github.io/pages/docs/newteammember.md

   * Minor presentations in internal "working" meetings of IRIS-HEP do not need to be added.
   * Presentations, lectures, etc. as part of training events should be included.
+  * Posters at workshops and conferences can also be included.
+You can add "(poster)" at the end of the title.
+Include a link to a pdf of the poster.

 The meaning of the fields is the following: